Anna Clyne

-Anna Clyne (born 9 March 1980, in London) is an English composer, now resident in New York, US.
-She has worked in both acoustic music and electro-acoustic music.
+Anna Clyne (born 9 March 1980) is an English composer resident in the United States.
+She has worked in both acoustic music and electroacoustic music.

 Biography

-Clyne began writing music as a child, completing her first composition at age 7.
+Born on 9 March 1980 in London, Clyne began writing music as a child, completing her first composition at age 7.
 Her first composition to receive a public performance was at the Oxford Youth Prom when she was 11.
 She formally studied music at the University of Edinburgh, from which she graduated with a first-class Bachelor of Music degree with honours.
-She later studied at the Manhattan School of Music and earned a MA degree in music.
+She later studied at the Manhattan School of Music and earned an MA degree in music.
 Her teachers have included Marina Adamia, Marjan Mozetich and Julia Wolfe.